QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

   ## Weston Brach:

 - Completed:
-    - Fist attempt at implementing user sessions and testing in separate files from index.js file.
+    - First attempt at implementing user sessions and testing in separate files from index.js file.
 - In Progress:
     - Verify implementation and migrate into index.js if needed.